 The anxiety + fear is pretty thick in the air right now.
 I’m feeling it, and I’m certain that you are feeling it as well.
-As the coronavirus (COVID-19) becoming increasingly more of a concern, you may be struggling to answer the question, “How can I find peace in such scary + uncertain times?”
+As the coronavirus (COVID-19) becomes increasingly more of a concern, you may be struggling to answer the question, “How can I find peace in such scary + uncertain times?”

 These days, what once were things you didn’t think twice about…shaking hands with a new acquaintance, holding the railing as you walk down a set of stairs, heading out to your favorite sporting event or concert, are all causing legitimate concern these days because of the worldwide pandemic Covid-19.
 You are probably equally concerned about your loved ones that are more susceptible to the virus.
 Or you are a fellow boss babe entrepreneur, you may be concerned about how your business will survive the economic impact of this outbreak.
 I 100% get how you are feeling, and I’ll be first to admit, I’m right there with you feeling those fears and worries creep up on me.
 But I want to let you know that…